Kuldeep-Attri/docker/README.md

 **Now we edit this Dockerfile:**

 - We never build from start
-- We always start from an existing image as our base Image using FROM syntax
+- We always start from an existing Image as our base Image using FROM syntax

 ```
 FROM nginx:latest
 ```

 - We add other files now using command

 ```
 ADD ./ /usr/share/nginx/html
 ```

+Now we have created a Dokcerfile and now lets build an Image from this Dockerfile